Uno 1%

 IR Decoding

-The IR Decoding module is, to the best of my knowledge, a novel approach: it should handle most IR protocols and deocde consistently - though it may not always decode in the manner intended by the manufacturer.
-It has so far been tested with NEC and Sony IR protocols, but is generic enough that I expect it to work with most consumer remotes.
+To the best of Snipeye's knowledge, the IR decoding method a novel approach: it should handle most IR protocols and deocde consistently - though it may not always decode in the manner intended by the manufacturer.
+It has so far been tested with NEC and Sony IR protocols, but is generic enough that it's expected to work with most consumer remotes.
+For guidance on how to program it, take a look at the options/ir/main.py example in the repository.
+For details on the decoding process, look into board/IRModule.py.

 Installation